RavenousLegs

 Kongmaru La pass - Markha Valley trek in Ladakh

-I was overjoyed when I made it to the KongmaruLa pass.
-I had actually made my dream of trekking solo come true!
-We celebrated our second feat with another pack of teacakes I had kept in reserve for this day.
+I was overjoyed when I reached the KongmaruLa pass.
+I had finally made my dream of trekking solo come true!
+To celebrate our second remarkable achievement, I had kept a pack of teacakes in reserve for this very moment.

 Kongmaru La pass - Markha Valley trek in Ladakh